swisscyberstorm/swisscyberstorm.com.2017/_posts/2017-06-29-Introducing_Daniela_Oliveira.md

 is a skyrocketing career scientist and we are very happy to welcome here in Lucerne.

+Don't forget to secure your ticket in time.
+The early bird sale will be closing in a few days.
+[Click here to register](http://www.eventbee.com/v/scs2017).

 More about Daniela Oliveira:
 * [Personal Website](http://www.daniela.ece.ufl.edu/Home.html)
 * [NSF Career Award](https://www.bowdoin.edu/computer-science/activity/2013/daniela-oliveira-nsf-career-award-virtual-machine-research.shtml)
 * [Distinctive Voices Video](https://www.youtube.com/watch?v=sV3yzONL2KY)

 <div class="row">
 <div class="col-xs-4 col-sm-2 wow fadeInDown">